 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 Blockchains, to be clear, are decentralised ledgers of transactions maintained by a network of anonymous actors.
 The most famous examples are Bitcoin and Ethereum.
 These are the opposite of say, a centralised payments network like Visa or Mastercard, which controls its entire network.
-They’re open-source, and anyone can spin up a new blockchain in a matter of minutes.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+They’re open-source, and anyone can spin up a new blockchain in a matter of minutes.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 A lack of interoperability wasn’t a problem when Bitcoin was created in 2008, or when Ethereum created the first blockchain to support decentralised applications in 2015.
 There weren’t many worthy rivals, and it wasn’t as big of a deal if blockchains couldn’t connect with each other.
 But it is now, not least because decentralized finance, an industry that grew off the back of Ethereum’s programmability, holds well over $100 billion.

 If rival blockchains can’t talk to each other, the industry is still closed off from that ethos of decentralisation, and the industry may struggle to grow.
 It breeds factionalism and brand loyalty, and leads to frustration when a popular blockchain lacks the speed, cheapness, decentralisation, or programmability of a rival.

 Cosmos is a solution to this new-fangled problem.
 It’s created an “internet of blockchains” that lets different blockchains connect, share information and transact with one another.